hvopen/hvopen-website/_events/2019/2019-01-09-glusterfs.md

 He's been a member of HV Open since it's founding (ok, second meeting...).
 This will be his 10th talk for HV Open.

-### Pizza! ###

-New to HV Open last month,
-we'll have Pay-it-forward-Pizza at the meeting.
-All are welcome to have pizza, and we'll be collecting funds to pay-it-forward for future meetings.
-After the meeting we'll head to a local Poughkeepsie area bar for a drink or two.

 ### Lightning Talks ###

 We'll also be doing the